kkuba91/LabView_PLC/SimpleSequence/README.md

 Simple linear sequence implementation with known from PLC metodology features:

- - Interlock (condition if True -> sep can set Action to True)
+ - Interlock (condition if True -> step can set Action to True)
- - Action
+ - Action (for HW outputs activation)
  - Transition (if True -> go to next step)
- - Actice (Step is active)
+ - Active (Step is active)

 # Example project